panther-labs/panther/docs/gitbook/log-analysis/rules/README.md

 ### Rule Deduplication

+Alerts group together all events that matched a rule for the period configured in the rule settings.
+By default, this deduplication is based on `default:RuleID` over the period of 1 hour.

-By default, alerts group multiple events together by the associated `RuleID` over the period of 1 hour.
-To modify this merge logic, you can use the `dedup()` function in addition to the `rule()` function:
+To modify the merge logic, you can use the `dedup()` in your rule body:

 ```python
 def dedup(event):
   return event.get('request', '').split(' ')[1]
 ```

-In this example, all alerts will merge on the requested page of `/admin-panel/`
+In this example, all alerts will merge on the requested page of `/admin-panel/`.

+The merging period is also configurable an can be set to:
+* 15m
+* 30m
+* 1h
+* 3h
+* 12h
+* 24h

 ### Alert Titles